bbauska/W3Cx-5of5/README.md

 <h5>Explanations:</h5>

--   *Line 2*: in this function, we use an array of random color names named colors (you can go on the codePen example and change these colors or add new ones).
+-   <i>Line 2</i>: in this function, we use an array of random color names named colors (you can go on the codePen example and change these colors or add new ones).

--   *Line 7*: then we compute an index with a random value between 0 and colors.length-1.
+-   <i>Line 7</i>: then we compute an index with a random value between 0 and colors.length-1.
 Remember that in an array of n elements, the index of the first is always 0 and the index of the last one is always equal to the length of the array -1.
 For example: var myArray = &lbrack;&apos;red&apos;, &apos;blue&apos;, &apos;green&apos;&rbrack;, red is at index 0, green at index 2, while myArray.length = 3, the number of elements in the array.

--   *Lines 8 and 11*: once we get a random index in the correct range, we can return the corresponding color.
+-   <i>Lines 8 and 11</i>: once we get a random index in the correct range, we can return the corresponding color.

 <h5>Functions drawAllBalls and moveAllBalls:</h5>